Local sensitivity-preserving random data down-sampling for experimental design: Discussion

-{Our approach suffers from a drawback that is typical for all experimental design methods: the sampling of designs requires knowledge of the underlying ground truth parameter $p_\ast$ to build $\tilde \pi$, as demonstrated in \Cref{fig:piLandscapes2}.
-Several strategies have been developed in classical optimal experimental design literature \cite{Alexanderian_BayesianOptExpDesign_2021,huan2024optimalexperimentaldesignformulations} to mitigate this drawback, summarized under sequential experimental design, some of which can be directly integrated into our approach.
-In particular, we see synergies between our approach and the greedy approach consisting of alternating phases of experimental design and parameter inference through gradient based optimization.}
+{{As mentioned in Section~\ref{ssec:earlystopping},} our approach suffers from a drawback that is {very} typical for all experimental design methods: the sampling of designs requires linearization around a parameter $p_\ast\approx p_0$ close to the ground-truth to build $\tilde \pi$, as demonstrated in \Cref{fig:piLandscapes2}.
+Several strategies have been developed in classical optimal experimental design literature to mitigate this drawback of requiring prior knowledge of $p_0$, summarized in \cite{Alexanderian_BayesianOptExpDesign_2021,huan2024optimalexperimentaldesignformulations} under sequential experimental design, some of which can be directly integrated into our approach.
+In particular, we see synergies between our approach and the {myopic} approach consisting of alternating phases of experimental design and parameter inference through gradient-based optimization.}

-Finally, we see potential application of our approach to more recently developed inversion frameworks that rely on a least squares optimization.
+Finally, we see potential application of our approach to more recently developed inversion frameworks that rely on a least-squares optimization.
 Examples of such frameworks can be found in \cite{chen2021solving,dong2023method}, where Gaussian processes or neural networks are incorporated in the inversion process.
 A detailed derivation is left for further investigation.